awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 1. Deploy a sample application with a label that matches the `<my-role>` value for `<podSelector>` that you specified in the previous step\.

-   1. Save the following contents to a file\.
+   1. Save the following contents to a file named `my-deployment.yaml`\.

       ```
       apiVersion: apps/v1